Mason Phelps

 Mason Elliott Phelps (December 7, 1885 – September 2, 1945) was an American golfer who competed in the 1904 Summer Olympics.

+Career

 In 1904, Phelps was part of the American team which won the gold medal.
 He finished 15th in this competition.
 In the individual competition, he finished sixth in the qualification and was eliminated in the quarter-finals of the match play.

 Phelps won the 1908 and 1910 Western Amateur.